pmmp/doc.pmmp.io/source/issues/github-issues.rst

 - Ask for help on our `forums`_ before creating an issue.

 .. warning::
-    Please **do not** use our issue tracker for support requests, but instead seek assistance on the `forums`_.
+    Please **do not** use our issue tracker for support requests, but instead seek assistance on the `forums`_ or our `community Discord`_.
 Support request issues will be closed as per the contribution guidelines.

 .. note::
     Make sure you read the `contribution guidelines <https://github.com/pmmp/PocketMine-MP/blob/master/CONTRIBUTING.md#creating-an-issue>`_ before creating an issue.